wwt/SwiftCurrent/CONTRIBUTING.md

 * Patch version always changes.

 We strive to have this process automated.
 Patch increments with every commit to trunk, through the CI/CD pipeline.
 Major and Minor are currently updated through a script when the `podspec`'s version is manually updated and your PR gets to trunk.

+### Deprecation
+We want to give consumers of our code the opportunity to adapt to changes, outright removal means we'll constantly be breaking down-stream teams and that's a good way to frustrate developers.

+We will do our best to support older methods, but we will also not hesitate to do something new and better if there's a new and better way of doing things.
+This is the same approach Apple tends to take.